 This part of the fact sheets which gathers 3 distinctive sections presents the main findings from the analysis of the latest official statistics collated at the national level through National Statistics Offices (NSO) and Eurostat.
-For the purpose of the factsheet, national statistics are provided only for the period from 2011 to 2020 to underline tendencies and realities.
+For the purpose of the factsheet, national statistics are provided for the period from 2011 to 2022 to underline tendencies and realities.

-The year 2020 saw a sudden, unexpected and severe pandemic starting in March and the whole society all over the world has been directly impacted by Covid-19 including the sport sector.
-It was then decided to also make a specific focus on the variation of the national sport labour market from 2019 to 2020 (when possible with the available data).
+It is important to remind that the year 2020 saw a sudden, unexpected and severe pandemic starting in March and the whole society all over the world has been directly impacted by Covid-19 including the sport sector.
+It was then decided to make a focus on the variation of the sport labour market from 2019 to 2020 and to underline the statistics for 2022 to be able to understand better the recovery situation (when possible with the available statistics).

-Statistics for the year 2021 have not yet been made available due to a change of research methodology.
 This fact sheet gathers the latest available statistics for the sport labour market.
 EOSE ambition is to produce such fact sheet on an annual basis.